0ero1ne/bandit/README.md

 ## Level 5 → Level 6

-Follwing the same concept as before we can use find, but, this time we are going to filter permissions using `-perm -u-x` and the size `-size 1033c`.
+Follwing the same concept as before we can use `find` but we are going to filter permissions using `-perm -u-x` and the size `-size 1033c`.
 At the end just execute the `cat` command to output the content.
 If we want to trim the output to have a cleaner output we can use `tr -d ' '`.